 Mickie Okamoto-Tsudama, MPA, PHR is the Assistant Director, Human Resources at Marshall School of Business at University of Southern California (USC).
-She is an University of California, Los Angeles graduate and received her Masters in Public Administration from Cal State Northridge.
+She is an University of California, Los Angeles (UCLA) graduate and received her Masters in Public Administration from Cal State Northridge.
 Mickie is a bilingual-bicultural Shin-Nisei and was born and raised in South Pasadena.
 Mickie became involved in the JA Community at UCLA where she served as the External Vice President ('06-'07) and President of the Nikkei Student Union ('07-'08).
 During this time, she was a leader in the Intercollegiate Nikkei Council, co-chairing the ReVISIONS Nikkei Youth Conference in 2006.
 She served as an Event Co-Chair of Kizuna’s Annual Family Showdown from 2011 - 2016 and as a workshop facilitator from 2011 - 2014.
 She is currently the chair of the Board of Governance committee.
 As a mom to her now toddler, Mickie's passion to challenge the next generation to find their multi-cultural identity and encourage community engagement is now even stronger.
 She looks forward to having her daughter be a part of the 2024 class of Nikkei Discovery Camp.

 Craig is head of the Consumer Engagement division at IW